 |200 mg tablets

 Ribociclib is used in combination with hormonal therapy.
-This will be a tablet called an aromatase inhibitor e.g. letrozole or anastrozole.
+This will either be an injection (called fulvestrant) or a tablet (called an aromatase inhibitor e.g. letrozole or anastrozole).
 Your doctor with discuss your treatment plan with you.